Kao1126/Quantization-Keras-and-Tensorflow/README.md

      '

-3. Try the quantize model works by running it through the main.py script: python main.py \
+3. Try the quantize model works by running it through the main.py script:
+##
+    python main.py \
     --model_path  your/model/path \
     --epoch  ChooseYourEpoch \
     --batch_size  ChooseYourBatchSize

-4. You can get the .pd file that the model has been quantized
+4. You can get the .pd file that your model has been quantized

 ## Example
     python main.py \
     --model_path  ./model/example_VGG/model.h5 \